spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/configurator-sidebar/README.md

 Displays a list of configurable bundle slots.
-Each list item is a form and it contains slot button or summary button, which redirects to slot page or summary page.
+Each list item is a molecule('configurator-state-form', 'ConfigurableBundlePage').